Gravitational matter-antimatter impact interactions: Gravitational impact model

 \subsection{Matter and antimatter interactions}

-The impact model has up to now only be applied to matter particles and photons \citep[cf.][]{WilDwi19}.
-In Figure~\ref{fig:AM_g_am} the situation is shown for two antimatter bodies in the same graviton environment as in Figure~\ref{fig:M_g_m}.
-Antimatter is assumed to emit gravitons with opposite spin directions in their creation phase as shown in the lower part of Figure~\ref{fig:AM_g_am} for Mass~2.
-They will be called virtual \emph{antigravitons}.
-In line with this definition, real antigravitons have opposite directions of spin and momentum in contrast to gravitons.
-The shaded area illustrates an \emph{indirect interaction} caused by the fact that the interaction of $-\vec{p}_{\rm G}$ with $+\bar{\vec{p}}^*_{\rm G}$ would give a forbidden spin of $S = 4$.

-If Input~B is replaced by Input~A, the evaluation of the momentum balance is $-\bar{\vec{p}}_{\rm G}(1 - 2 Y)$.
-Considering the very small value of $Y \le 10^{-20}$, cf. Figure~3 of Ref.~2, the resulting repulsion would be many orders of magnitude larger than the attraction in Figure~\ref{fig:M_g_m}.
-This is, however, ruled out by the observations referenced in Subsection~\ref{ss:1_3} that spectral lines of antihydrogen observed on Earth are not different from corresponding hydrogen lines, because the exchange forces between the proton and electron, respectively, antiproton and positron, in hydrogen and antihydrogen would be very different.

-What appears to be a severe problem for this interaction model, will eventually turn out to be extremely positive, because the assumption of a pure graviton environment in both figures was completely arbitrary and we feel, therefore, that we should accept the statement of \citet{Alf65}:

-\begin{quote} ``It is postulated that a cosmological theory should be matter antimatter symmetric, and introduce no ad hoc laws of nature.'' \end{quote}

-Thus we have to realize that in both figures also a graviton-antigraviton environment would be appropriate\,--\,(\emph{ambigravitons} to modify the expression ``ambiplasma'' \citep[cf.][]{Alf65}.
-Isolated matter and antimatter particles both experience balanced direct and indirect interactions in such an ambigraviton environment.

-In Figure~\ref{fig:AM_g_am} the Input~A then replaces Input~B and the process in Path~4 corresponds to the inverse version of Path~2 in Figure~\ref{fig:M_g_m} with an \emph{attraction} of $|2\,Y \vec{p}_{\rm G}|$.

-The Input~B in Figure~\ref{fig:M_g_am} demonstrates in Path~3a an indirect interactions.
-A graviton~$-\vec{p}_{\rm G}$ traverses $\bar{m}$ and exits as antigraviton with a momentum $-\bar{\vec{p}}_{\rm G}(1 - Y)$.
-The impact of this traversal on $\bar{m}$ will be balanced by the effect of the graviton~$+\vec{p}_{\rm G}$ entering on the lower left-hand corner.
-This figure finally shows the matter-antimatter process as far as the gravitons are concerned.
-The surprising result is zero interaction.
-Since the addition of undisturbed antigravitons also cannot provide a momentum effect on antimatter, there is indeed no attraction or repulsion.
-As this configuration corresponds to the antihydrogen gravity experiment on Earth, we predict a result with zero force.
+The Input~B in Figure~\ref{fig:M_g_am} demonstrates on Path~3a an indirect interaction.
+A graviton~$-\vec{p}_{\rm G}$ traverses $\bar{m}$ (Mass~2) and exits as antigraviton with a momentum $-\bar{\vec{p}}_{\rm G}(1 - Y)$.
+A transformation from a graviton to an antigraviton is shown, because antimatter can only emit antigravitons in our model.
+The impact of this traversal on $\bar{m}$ will be balanced by the effect of the graviton~$+\vec{p}_{\rm G}$ entering at the lower left-hand corner on Path~3b.
+This figure finally shows the matter-antimatter process as far as the gravitons are concerned by considering Input~A. The reduced graviton indirectly interacts with Mass~2 on Path~5 and results in a momentum balance of zero:

+The addition of an \emph{undisturbed} antigraviton distribution also cannot provide a momentum effect on antimatter, and no attraction or repulsion is expected under these conditions.
+However, an indirect interaction of an antigraviton with Mass~1 will cause a disturbance.
+Arguments are presented in the next subsection indicating that this effect is small.